djpri/spooky-surprise/notes/glossary.md

 - Lantern Hag: Luring crone with a lantern‑skull; false guidance.
 - Archivist of Ash: Keeper of the record between realms.
 - Maw of the Veil: Teeth‑lined rift that hungers for light and names.
+- Cave Guardian: Unintegrated shadow of Elar; embodiment of inherited trauma and unlived life; final trial of Corruption branch.
+- Rootdeep (Chasm of Rootdeep): Lightless cave system; opens when Veil thins furthest; requires Talamh to traverse; soul ages with descent.
-- Creed: “Lux beò, solas mòr, glainne dorcha.” — Living light, great flame, dark glass.
+- Creed: "Lux beò, solas mòr, glainne dorcha." — Living light, great flame, dark glass.
  - Persona: The face shown to the world; a voice the Voice may wear.
  - Shadow: Repressed impulses and hunger; often speaks in your own voice.
  - Anima: Inner feminine image of the Brichan; here, the Ashen Bride.